-- 1.1 In September 2014 members were advised that work had started to consider the feasibility of large scale dredging works at Hickling Broad, as a result of the increasing number of complaints from users of the area as well as the local Parish Council, Sailing Club and adjacent businesses. - 1.2 The Committee was asked for guidance on the level of priority which should be attached to developing a scheme, and it was agreed that more details concerning the project options and budget costings were required in order to take a view. - 1.3 Since then, the Broads Authority has confirmed that the Hickling project was a priority and adopted the following strategic objective for 2015/16: - 'Develop a long-term approach for the management of Hickling Broad, building on scientific evidence from the Broads Lake Review.
-In the short term, progress development of a number of smaller projects to meet immediate concerns.' - 1.4 A workshop to discuss the outputs of the Lake Review was held earlier in the year which a number of members attended, and this work provided a comprehensive scientific assessment of all previous lake restoration work in the Broads and its impacts and effectiveness. - 1.5 The outputs from the Review included a dossier in respect of Hickling Broad, which included consideration of management options to improve the ecological condition of the Broad, and in combination with the acknowledge need to dredge for navigation and access needs, provide a powerful driver for the development of a multi benefit project.
+1.1 The Broads Authority has previously confirmed that development of a Hickling project was a priority and adopted the following strategic objective for 2015/16:

+'Develop a long-term approach for the management of Hickling Broad, building on scientific evidence from the Broads Lake Review.
+In the short term, progress development of a number of smaller projects to meet immediate concerns.'

+- 1.2 The objective has been broken down into a number of key milestones, and these are set out in the Strategic Progress report elsewhere on this agenda. - 1.3 A workshop to discuss the outputs of the Lake Review was held earlier in the year which a number of members and stakeholders attended, and this work provided a comprehensive scientific assessment of all previous lake restoration work in the Broads and its impacts and effectiveness. - 1.4 The outputs from the Review included a dossier in respect of Hickling Broad, which included consideration of management options to improve the ecological condition of the Broad, and in combination with the acknowledged need to dredge for navigation and access needs, provide a powerful driver for the development of a multi benefit project.